 INCULTUM general Assembly 28-10-2021

-understanding of factors affecting tourist behaviour and choice of destinations.
-To reveal what happens during the actual stay can give an insight into what visitors experience when they are in a place.
+Aims of the pilot are understanding of factors affecting tourist behaviour and choice of destinations and also revealing what happens during the actual stay, which can give an insight into what visitors experience when they are in a place.
 As more and more people have access to a smartphone, the experiences of the future will be linked, to a large extent, to the mobile phone.
 Visitors book their trip, seek information about the destination, chat with others about their experiences, capture what they find interesting with their mobile phone but above all they leave behind digital traces.
 By following the tracks recorded by mobile masts and GPS information, it is possible to identify different segments and analyse the factors in the information that influence their choice of different attractions.
 Information that the tourism industry and the archipelago regions can use to better organize tourists’ stay, which in the long term is expected to lead to a wider range of offers and financial sustainability for the rural and peri-urban archipelago regions as destinations.
 By using GPS-logger techniques as well as GSM-data-resources we can both follow larger population flows on detailed temporal and spatial levels (MIND database allows us to follow > 1 million phones on a daily basis), and detailed trajectories of selected tourists using GPS-loggers (the UU team has 100 GPS-loggers that are employed in data collection).

 Representatives of local rural and peri-urban tourism-development organisations, as well as stakeholders from local administration, village/town residents and tourist organizations

 The possibility to contribute to knowledge that can facilitate growth in depopulated areas of Sweden through new methods and tools to be used in marketing plans and implementation of destination development and marketing.
 Observed spatial trajectories and behaviour collected using geo-coded devices can be used to construct market segments that help marketing tourism as well as making it possible to promote sustainable tourism.